The Structure of Scientific Revolutions: Incommensurability

 According to Kuhn, the scientific paradigms preceding and succeeding a paradigm shift are so different that their theories are incommensurable—the new paradigm cannot be proven or disproven by the rules of the old paradigm, and vice versa.
-(A later interpretation by Kuhn of 'commensurable' versus 'incommensurable' was as a distinction between languages, namely, that statements in commensurable languages were translatable fully from one to the other, while in incommensurable languages, strict translation is not possible.)
+A later interpretation by Kuhn of "commensurable" versus "incommensurable" was as a distinction between "languages", namely, that statements in commensurable languages were translatable fully from one to the other, while in incommensurable languages, strict translation is not possible.
 The paradigm shift does not merely involve the revision or transformation of an individual theory, it changes the way terminology is defined, how the scientists in that field view their subject, and, perhaps most significantly, what questions are regarded as valid, and what rules are used to determine the truth of a particular theory.
 The new theories were not, as the scientists had previously thought, just extensions of old theories, but were instead completely new world views.

 Such incommensurability exists not just before and after a paradigm shift, but in the periods in between conflicting paradigms.
 It is simply not possible, according to Kuhn, to construct an impartial language that can be used to perform a neutral comparison between conflicting paradigms, because the very terms used are integral to the respective paradigms, and therefore have different connotations in each paradigm.
 The advocates of mutually exclusive paradigms are in a difficult position: "Though each may hope to convert the other to his way of seeing science and its problems, neither may hope to prove his case.
-The competition between paradigms is not the sort of battle that can be resolved by proofs. (p.
-148)" Scientists subscribing to different paradigms end up talking past one another.
+The competition between paradigms is not the sort of battle that can be resolved by proofs."
+Scientists subscribing to different paradigms end up talking past one another.